IBM-Cloud/configuration-discovery/README.md

 *   cmd/discovery

-    Code for the executable.
+    Code for the tool.

-### Steps to use the project as an executable
+### Steps to use the project as an tool

-*  Build and install the executable to your GOPATH
+*  Build and install the tool to your GOPATH

        make install-cli